-Pursuant to 19 CFR 351.414(c)(1), Commerce calculates dumping margins by comparing weighted-average normal values to weighted-average EPs (or CEPs) (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
+Pursuant to 19 CFR 351.414(c)(1), Commerce calculates dumping margins by comparing weighted-average normal values to weighted-average exported prices (EPs) (or CEPs) (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
 In antidumping investigations, Commerce examines whether to compare weighted-average normal values with the EPs (or CEPs) of individual sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act.
-Although section 777A(d)(l)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, the issue arising under 19 CFR 351.414(c)(l) in administrative reviews is analogous to the issue in antidumping investigations.11 pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.
-12 Commerce finds that the differential pricing analysis used in those recent investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
-Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating weighted-average dumping margins.
+Although section 777A(d)(l)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is analogous to the issue in antidumping investigations.10

-In recent investigations, Commerce applied a "differential pricing" analysis for determining whether application of average-to-transaction comparisons is appropriate in a particular situation
+In recent investigations, Commerce applied a "differential pricing" analysis for determining whether application of average-to-transaction comparisons is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.
+11 Commerce finds that the differential pricing analysis used in those recent investigations may be

-11 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying Issues and Decision Memorandum (IDM) at Comment 1; see also Apex Frozen Foods Private Ltd. v.
+10 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying Issues and Decision Memorandum (IDM) at Comment 1; see also Apex Frozen Foods Private Ltd. v.
 United States, 37 F. Supp.
 3d 1286 (CIT 2014).